wildonion/colory/README.md

 #### 📌 Genetic Operators

-Order of operations are as follows, respectively:
+Order of operations are as follows:

 Selection

-* As selection methods, we have used the roulette wheel (**FPS**), rank, and tournament.
+> As selection methods, we have used the roulette wheel (**FPS**), rank, and tournament.

 * In the roulette wheel (**FPS**), the fitness function is equal to the inversed objective function.
 * In tournament and ranked based selection, the fitness function is equal to the objective function.
 * In the tournament method, we used equal probability distribution for each gene in the selected chromosome.

 Crossover

-* As crossover methods, we have used t-point and uniform.
+> As crossover methods, we have used t-point and uniform.

 Mutation

-* As mutation methods, we have use swap, creep, and inversion.
+> As mutation methods, we have use swap, creep, and inversion.

 Replacement

-* As replacement methods, we have used steady-state, generational gap, and generational method using elitism depending on the proportion of the replaced population defined by the alpha rate, which should be initialized by the user.
+> As replacement methods, we have used steady-state, generational gap, and generational method using elitism depending on the proportion of the replaced population defined by the alpha rate, which should be initialized by the user.

 ⚠️ The user should initialize crossover and mutation rates.
 As we have used the **GA**, the crossover rate should be much higher than the mutation rate.